Sum-of-a-Batch/Sum-of-a-Batch.github.io/index.md

 It was made _everywhere_ that people had honey -- all over not only Europe, but also Africa and Asia
-(including at least the Philippines), and even Central America!
+(including some Pacific islands, at least the Philippines), and even Central America!

 Site Contents: